This Romania Motorcycle Tour includes Best of Transylvania motorcycle roads right in the heart of the enchanting and mystical land of Transylvania.

 - Tell your bank you’re travelling and check if your cards will work.
 Have several payment options.

 - If you’ll drive overseas check out the local traffic laws and practices.
-You’re likely to need an International Driving Permit (IDP) as well as your US driver’s licence.
+You’re likely to need an International Driving Permit (IDP) as well as your US driver’s license.

 - Share your itinerary with friends or family members.
 Give them copies of your passport